 Asher Etheredge is a part of The Susie House's social media management team.
 He is a musician and singer and has a background of musical theatre and songwriting.
 He has participated in the Austin musical theatre troop Buzz Productions and played live shows all around Austin for two years in his band Sugar Crash.
 He is currently 23 years old and has just recently moved to New York City.

 He has loved being a part of the Susie House team and is excited to see what listeners think of the show.

 Julia has been in the television and film industry for over twenty years.
 She worked at the ABC affiliate in Austin, owned her own production company, and has worked on both feature and short films.
 For the last few years, Julia has been concentrating on writing and directing.
 Her short film Skipping Stones will be featured at the Lake Travis Film Festival in February 2020.
 She has a soft spot for both cats and sci-fi, in no particular order.

 New York based artist Nat Peterson is an American contemporary installation artist and draftsperson.
 Her current body of work is defined as sculptural drawings that explore permanence, art conservation, and the ephemera.
 Born in Matawan, New Jersey in 1996, Nat attended Brookdale Community College (A.F.A 2017).
 After relocating to Brooklyn, New York, she studied at Pratt Institute (B.F.A 2020).
-Nat is the recipient of the Davis Scholarship through Pratt Institute's Fine Art Department, and has been accepted into the CourCommune Residency in France for 2020 (postponed to 2021 due to Covid-19).
-She has shown her installation work in Brooklyn, NY and Glasgow, Scotland.
-In the midst of lockdown, Nat has ventured into graphic design, illustration, and web design.
+Nat is the recipient of the Davis Scholarship through Pratt Institute's Fine Art Department, and spent part of 2021 with the CourCommune Residency in France.